vsoch/vsoch.github.io/_posts/2018/2018-04-27-stools-clair.md

 <a href="https://en.wikipedia.org/wiki/Cron" target="_blank">Cron</a> is a linux based scheduler that let's you tell your computer "perform this task at this particular interval."
 On Travis, they added a
 <a href="https://docs.travis-ci.com/user/cron-jobs/" target="_blank">cron scheduler</a> some time
 ago that I was excited to use, but didn't have a strong use case at the time.
-What it means is that we can have our continous integration (the instructions defined in the `travis.yml`) to run at some frequency.
+What it means is that we can have our continuous integration (the instructions defined in the `travis.yml`) to run at some frequency.
 How to do that?

 <ol class="custom-counter">
 <li>Navigate to the project settings page, usually at **https://travis-ci.org/[organization]/[repo]/settings**</li>